NeeRgY/MSBT/README.md

 # License

 The original MSBT does not ship an explicit open-source license file, so its licensing terms are unclear.
-This fork is maintained and distributed with attribution to the original author under that same uncertainty - if you are the original author and want a specific license applied, please open an issue.
+This version is maintained and distributed with attribution to the original author under that same uncertainty - if you are the original author and want a specific license applied, please open an issue.

 ---